 Only around 10% of testosterone is usually converted to DHT.
-DHT has many positive effects such as immune system regulation, cardiovascular health, and improved memory.
+DHT has many positive effects on immune system regulation, cardiovascular health and improving memory.

 Research published in 2017 in JAMA Dermatology found no link between the actual levels of DHT or testosterone and hair loss.
 Hair follicles contain receptors which respond to DHT.